wkwgitin/Config-Presets/README.md

 ## What does this do?
-This Automatic1111 script allows you to quickly change settings in the txt2img and img2img tabs of the Web UI using a configurable dropdown.
+This Automatic1111 script allows you to quickly change settings in the txt2img and img2img tabs of the Web UI using a configurable dropdown of preset values.

 Only works with English localization.